Heavy Metal (film): Reception

 On the whole, in terms of individual segments, critics were typically most favorable towards the "Den" story.
 Maslin of the Times gave the segment a positive review, writing, "The other highly memorable story is about a bookworm from earth who winds up on another planet, where his spindly body is transformed into that of an extraterrestrial Hercules."
 She also complimented John Candy's vocal performance as Den.

-Christopher John reviewed Heavy Metal in Ares Magazine #11 and commented that "Sadly, what could have been a true boost for animation in this country (Note: Referring to the United States, not Canada.) is a weak, opportunistic failure, put together with very little care and no love at all."
+Christopher John reviewed Heavy Metal in Ares #11 and commented that "Sadly, what could have been a true boost for animation in this country (Note: Referring to the United States, not Canada.) is a weak, opportunistic failure, put together with very little care and no love at all."

 C. J. Henderson reviewed Heavy Metal for Pegasus magazine and stated that "Heavy Metal was a box office and an artistic failure because its makers underestimated the taste of their audience.
 The memory of animated feature makers such as Disney and the Fliecher Brothers are not so far removed that people will accept dregs the likes of which they receive from folks such as Ralph Bakshi or the crew in charge of Heavy Metal.
 This film will, hopefully, encourage more animated efforts.
 Its mistakes will, hopefully, encourage better ones."